Interpreting Assembly Diagrams for the CAST Test

 Decoding the Language: From Electrical Symbols to Full Schematics

-Before you can interpret a full assembly diagram, you must be fluent in its language: the symbols.
-Every electrician must be able to instantly recognize the hundreds of electrical symbols that represent everything from a simple receptacle to a complex transformer.
-These symbols are the building blocks of all technical drawings in our trade.
+Before you interpret a full assembly diagram, you must be familiar with its language: the symbols.
+Electricians should become familiar with commonly used electrical symbols — from receptacles to transformers — because these symbols are the building blocks of technical drawings and are repeatedly used across schematics and plans.

 A Visual Guide: Common Diagrams in Electrical Work and the CAST Test

-The ability to read one type of diagram often translates to others.
-The skills you develop at an electrician school or through online electrical courses apply to a wide range of visual information you’ll encounter in your career.
+The ability to read one diagram type often translates to others.
+Skills developed in electrician courses and practice materials apply to a broad range of visuals you’ll encounter on the job.

 Assembly and Mechanical Diagrams